 Contact the HVAC Experts at Presidential Heat and Air for More Information

 If you are looking for ways to improve the efficiency of your heating system this winter, talk to the professionals at Presidential Heating and Air.
-They can answer any of your questions and assist you with replacing your thermostat.
+They can answer any of your questions regarding what temperature to set your thermostat in the winter and assist you with replacing your thermostat.
 Their technicians are available for an in-home evaluation and consultation at your convenience.